On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

 \subsection{Experiment 3.
 The DAgger Algorithm}

-We now use the data aggregation (DAgger) algorithm (see Section~\ref{sec:DAgger} for details) to train the residual DeepONet framework.
-Training the data-driven DeepONet with DAgger leads to similar results.
-As described in Section~\ref{sec:DAgger}, we advocate for DAgger when sampling the state-input space $\mathcal{X} \times \mathcal{Y}$ may become prohibitively expensive, and hence, supervised learning may lead to accumulation and propagation of errors.
-To simulate such a scenario, we assumed one could only collect $N_\text{train} = 100$ data samples for supervised learning.
-Then, we adopted $n_\text{iters}=5$ iterations of the DAgger algorithm.
-Each iteration of DAgger predicted $10$ rollouts sampled from distinct initial conditions $x(0) \in \mathcal{X}_o$ and over a uniform partition $\mathcal{P} \subset [0.0,5.0]$ (s) of step size $h = 0.05.$ After training with DAgger, we tested the generalization capability of the residual DeepONet using the test dataset of $500$ disturbance trajectories.
-This test scenario is challenging because DAgger never observed a disturbance trajectory during training.
+This experiment uses the DAgger algorithm (see Section~\ref{sec:DAgger}) to train the residual DeepONet framework.
+DAgger is useful when sampling the state-input space $\mathcal{X} \times \mathcal{Y}$ is too expensive, and supervised learning may accumulate and propagate errors.
+To simulate this situation, we only collected $N_\text{train} = 100$ data samples for supervised learning and used $n_\text{iters}=5$ iterations of DAgger.
+Each DAgger iteration predicted $10$ rollouts sampled from different initial conditions $x(0) \in \mathcal{X}_o$ and over a uniform partition $\mathcal{P} \subset [0.0,5.0]$ (s) of step size $h = 0.05$.
+After training with DAgger, we tested the residual DeepONet's generalization using a test dataset of 500 disturbance trajectories.
+Note that this test scenario is challenging because DAgger never observed a disturbance trajectory during training.

-We first selected a random disturbance trajectory from the test dataset and compared the proposed residual DeepONet’s predictions against the ground truth.
-Figure~\ref{fig:comparison-states-residual-DeepONet-fault} and Figure~\ref{fig:comparison-inputs-residual-DeepONet-fault} illustrate the residual DeepONet’s predicted state trajectories and the network response.
-We observe again that the proposed residual DeepONet (i) accurately predicts the state trajectories and (ii) does not introduce and propagate errors when solving for the network equations~\eqref{eq:network-equations} with disturbance.
+First, we randomly chose a disturbance trajectory from the test dataset and compared the predictions of the proposed residual DeepONet with the actual values.
+Figs.~\ref{fig:comparison-states-residual-DeepONet-fault} and \ref{fig:comparison-inputs-residual-DeepONet-fault} show the residual DeepONet's prediction of selected state trajectories and network response.
+The results demonstrate that the proposed framework accurately predicts state trajectories and does not introduce errors when solving for the network equations~\eqref{eq:network-equations} with a disturbance.

-To further study the generalization for the residual DeepONet trained with the DAgger algorithm, we computed the mean and standard deviation (st. dev.) of the $L_2-$relative error (for the predicted state and network trajectories) for all $500$ test disturbance trajectories.
-Table~\ref{table:residual-DeepONet-fault} shows the results for the residual DeepONet trained with DAgger.
-These results illustrate that the residual DeepONet keeps the mean $L_2-$relative error below $0.01$ \% for all state and network trajectories.
-Such a result implies that residual DeepONet propagates almost no errors to the network equations~\eqref{eq:network-equations}.
+To further study the generalization of the residual DeepONet trained with the DAgger algorithm, we computed the mean and standard deviation of the $L_2-$relative error for all $500$ test disturbance trajectories.
+Table~\ref{table:residual-DeepONet-fault} displays the results for the residual DeepONet trained with DAgger.
+These results show that the residual DeepONet keeps the mean $L_2-$relative error below $0.01$ \% for all state and network trajectories.
+This finding suggests that residual DeepONet propagates almost no errors to the network equations~\eqref{eq:network-equations}.